 In the past few years, the concern for online privacy has increased worldwide.
 Enforcement of laws including GDPR, CCPA, and COPPA are proof for it.
 And, as they target the data (which is used to value an ad impression), CPMs tend to be affected.

-But if you have implemented proper consent mechanism (via a Consent Management Platform) and updated the platforms (Google Ad Manager, for example) as instructed, then you can mitigate the impact.
+But if you have implemented a proper consent mechanism (via a Consent Management Platform) and updated the platforms (Google Ad Manager, for example) as instructed, then you can mitigate the impact.

 For instance, GDPR makes it mandatory for you to get legitimate consent from EU users for ad targeting and supply the consent status (yes/no) to the ad tech vendors via a privacy string.
 If you are not providing the privacy string then advertisers, to avoid the risk, may not bid for your impressions.
 As a result, the price for your inventory goes down.